ManuelZierl/hum/README.md

 - `react-native-web` logs peer dependency warnings for React 18; these are safe to ignore when using React 19.
 - TypeScript prop extraction is disabled (`reactDocgen: false`) to avoid `jsdoc-type-pratt-parser` runtime errors with React 19.

-Run Storybook with `pnpm -F storybook start`.
+Run Storybook with `npm --prefix apps/storybook start` or `npm run sb:start`.

 ### Mobile

-Start the Expo app with `pnpm -F mobile start -- --clear`.
+Start the Expo app with `npm --prefix apps/mobile start`.

 ## Contributing Flow